jjoycehu/manuscript/README.md

-# Benchmarking Single Cell Transcriptome Matching Methods for Incremental Growth of Reference Atlases
+# Benchmarking Single Cell Transcriptome Matching Methods for Incremental Growth of Cell Atlases

 ## Abstract
 **Background:** The advancement of single cell technologies has driven significant progress in